-The Prize aims to recognise a European researcher (defined as a permanent resident in Europe).
-Nominees must be permanent residents in Europe on 1st January 2016.
-‘Europe,’ is taken as meaning Europe in the geographical sense.
+The prize aims to recognise a European researcher (defined as a permanent resident in Europe).
+Nominees must be permanent residents in Europe.
+‘Europe’ is taken as meaning Europe in the geographical sense.

 The prize winner will receive €20,000 including £5,000 to organise a scientific workshop in Europe on their area of research interests.

 2018 PRIZE WINNER - Pauline Barrieu (London School of Economics and Political Science)

 The 2018 Louis Bachelier Prize is awarded to Pauline Barrieu (London School of Economics and Political Science).
 Pauline Barrieu's scientific contributions cover a wide range of topics spanning pricing, risk management and insurance.
 Her insightful papers are motivated by the needs of the practical world while being skillfully crafted with elegant analysis that illuminates the underlying structure of the problem in question.